monorkin/kappa/README.md

 ## Usage

-To run Kappa, you will need to have [Docker](https://www.docker.com/) installed on your machine and you need to execute the following command:
+To run Kappa, you will need to have [Docker](https://www.docker.com/) installed on your machine and you need to execute the following command in the root directory of your project:

 ```Bash
 docker run \